Fantom-Factory/openshift-fantom-quickstart/readme.md

 Congratulations!

-Next I reccomend reading the manual steps below, to more fully understand what's just happened!
+You may now git clone the OpenShift repository and develop the application.

+Or...

+Try the manual steps below for a better understanding!